📢 Prevent Up to 70% of Chargebacks with Chargeflow Alerts ➡

 Chargeflow's Digital Evangelist

 Your Visa fraud rate—“the dollar value of the transactions you lost to fraud over the specified month, relative to total transaction value from the same period”—determines where you fall in the strata.
+NOBODY wants to enter the VFMP, and we will discuss why shortly.

-Understanding the Visa Fraud Monitoring Program threshold
+Understanding Visa Fraud Monitoring Program Thresholds

 On October 1, 2019, Visa switched gears on its fraud mitigation processes by revising the threshold of the VFMP, which has stood for a long time.
-The table below shows the new thresholds they established to monitor vendors' transactions.
+The table below shows the new risk thresholds they established to monitor vendors' transactions.

 Old VFMP vs New VFMP Monthly threshold